 One night's lodging is included at a Comfort Inn or similar in downtown Salt Lake.
 One night's lodging is included at a Comfort Inn or similar in Bozeman or Livingston.
-Three nights' accommodation are included at a self catering studio at a West Yellowstone motel called West Yellowstone Lodge.
+Three nights' accommodation are included at a self catering studio at a Yellowstone motel called Yellowstone Motel.
 If lodging there is sold out, you will stay in a two star hotel with breakfast included.

 Two days of snowcoaching inside Yellowstone are included in the price.
 You can pay a surcharge and take a snowmobile instead.

 The meals which are included are three sack lunches and three hotel breakfasts.
 There will be bacon, eggs, bread, etc, in your studio, so you can make yourself breakfast when you are in West Yellowstone.
 If you stay in a hotel instead, it will be one that includes breakfast.